ualban/SkelOCL/README.md

 The default target builds both the erlang part (into ebin/) and the NIF .so (skel_ocl.so).

 3.Make sure Erlang finds the skel_ocl/ebin directory.
-To do that, one way is to set the ERL_LIBS env variable to skel_ocl root directory (the one to which this readme belongs).
+To do that, one way is to set the ERL_LIBS env variable to the skel_ocl root directory (the one to which this readme belongs).
 If the root directory is the current: export ERL_LIBS=`pwd`